Meetings and Agendas

 Town Clerk Kim D. Hopewell has lived in West Boylston since early childhood.
 Ms. Hopewell started her municipal career as a Certified Assessor and held the position of Assistant Assessor for the West Boylston Assessor’s Office from 1995-1999.
 She then transferred to the Town Clerk’s Office in 2000 where she assumed the position of Assistant Town Clerk.
 Ms. Hopewell was elected Town Clerk in 2002.

 In her career in town government, Ms. Hopewell has completed course work to obtain the Certificate of Achievement in Assessment Administration Law Procedure Valuation and MAAO Course 200 - Principles of Assessing Procedure, both from the Department of Revenue.
-She has taken over eighty classes offered by The Massachusetts Town Clerk’s Association, the Department of Public Health, the Office of the Attorney General, the Office of the Secretary of the Commonwealth and the Department of Revenue Division of Local Services.
+She has taken over ninety classes offered by The Massachusetts Town Clerk’s Association, the Department of Public Health, the Office of the Attorney General, the Office of the Secretary of the Commonwealth, Office of Campaign & Political Finance, and the Department of Revenue Division of Local Services.
 This extensive course work has afforded her with a wealth of knowledge of governmental procedures and requirements, legal mandates and Massachusetts General Law.

-Ms. Hopewell, and has been appointed as a Notary Public and Justice of the Peace.
+Ms. Hopewell, and has been appointed by the Governor's Counsel as a Notary Public, Burial Agent and Justice of the Peace.